Core Bond

 18. R-Squared is a measure of how a fund’s performance correlates with the Index’s performance and it can help assess how likely it is that beta is statistically significant.

-Assets labeled Cash/Other may include cash, cash equivalents, money market funds, impact bonds, and options.
+Assets labeled Cash/Other may include cash, cash equivalents, money market funds, and options.
 Impact bonds, if invested, fund business models that strive to have significant social or environmental effects.

 Due to rounding, numbers may not add up to 100.